Rules for Writing Fiction? There are thousands. Don’t kill a puppy. Never use an –ly adverb. Exclamation points are the mark of an amateur.

 Should you keep an eye out for –ly in your manuscript?
 Certainly.
 Should you ban all –ly words?
 Not necessarily.
 Use them when they’re the best option, which is sparingly.
 It’s kind of like swear words in a story—the less you use them, the more impact they have when you do throw one out there.

-A few other “rules” that a wise writer should take with a grain of salt:
+A few other rules for writing fiction that a wise writer should take with a grain of salt:

 However: The dog was barking nonstop.
 The little boy was lost and terrified.
 The man was searching for the ring he’d dropped.
 Passive?
 No. The subject of each of these is either acting/doing and “was” is a part of the verb phrase, or “was” is a linking verb.
 So before you go searching for every “was” in your manuscript and striking them all out, consider that it doesn’t automatically signal passive verbs.

-The next time you hear a writing “rule,” I urge you not to take it to heart.
+The next time you hear a rule for writing fiction, I urge you not to take it to heart.
 First, figure out why it may have come about.
 Watch the books you’re reading for authors who break that rule.
 Analyze.
 Did the no-no distract you?
 What about if it’s overdone?
 Does it bug the heck out of you?
 Do you see a theme here?